The Cold-air Pooling Experiment (COLPEX)

 The horizontal grid spacing of the Met Office's highest resolution operational weather forecast is now 1.5 km.
 Whilst this represents the state-of-the-art in NWP, even this resolution is insufficient to capture the details of the flow on sub-kilometre scales, such as those within the Clun valley.
 The impact of these small (sub-grid) scales must be represented within the model however and this is accomplished through sub-grid physical parametrizations.
 NWP forecast products must also be corrected, or post-processed, in order that local detail such as the temperature changes and fog patches associated with cold pools can be represented.

-Figure 1: An animated sequence of near-surface model potential temperatures and winds in a portion of the Clun valley (note: the animation file is 5 Mbytes in size) The MetUM has been configured for the COLPEX field site, using a nested suite of domains, the inner-most of which has a variable horizontal grid spacing with a finest resolution of 100 m.
+The MetUM has been configured for the COLPEX field site, using a nested suite of domains, the inner-most of which has a variable horizontal grid spacing with a finest resolution of 100 m.
 Model simulations have been conducted for several cold-pool and valley-fog episodes that were observed during the field phase of COLPEX.
 Comparisons between the model predictions and the COLPEX measurements are being used to assess the ability of the model to capture the details of the flow within the valley.
 The overall aims of the modelling exercise are:

 1. To investigate the extent to which a very high resolution modelling system can be used to provide accurate detailed local-scale forecasts for sites of specific importance (e.g. airfields).